Sell Crafts: Learn how to Start a Craft Business

 • The variety of credit card processing options available & determining which is appropriate.

-What does it take to get a Merchant Account?
+What does it take to get a Merchant Account and accept credit cards at craft shows?

 Accepting credit cards is easier today that it every has been.
 In general, the following is all you'll need to get going with a Merchant Account: